-Students who graduate in the Veterinary Technology Program will have earned an Associate of Applied Science degree and are eligible to sit for the national licensure examination and apply for state licensure in Alabama.
+Students who graduate in the Veterinary Technology Program will have earned an Associate of Applied Science degree and, pending program accreditation by the American Veterinary Medical Association Committee on Veterinary Technician Education and Activities, be eligible to sit for the national licensure exam and apply for state licensure.

-The Veterinary Technician program at Southern Union State Community College's intent for application for accreditation has been accepted by the American Association of Veterinary Medicine Committee on Veterinary Technician Education and Activities (AVMA CVTEA).
-An accepted application for accreditation does not guarantee accreditation, and applying for accreditation does not grant any temporary status of accreditation.
+The Veterinary Technician program at Southern Union State Community College's intent for application for accreditation has been accepted.
+An accepted application for accreditation does not guarantee accreditation and applying for accreditation does not grant any temporary status of accreditation.